synheart-ai/synheart-core/docs/CLOUD_PROTOCOL.md

 ### Cloud Storage

-HSI snapshots uploaded to the cloud are retained:
+State snapshots (HSI 1.0 format) uploaded to the cloud are retained:

 - **Default**: 90 days
 - **Extended**: 1 year (with user consent)